Nettology’s ABCs of Technology

 M is for Microsoft 365.
 Microsoft is taking Office to the cloud with Microsoft 365.
 Office 365 is a subscription-based version of Microsoft Office.
 It offers desktop software, plus web-based access and applications for tablets and smartphones.
 It also offers email and calendar functions to replace Microsoft Exchange.

 N is for Nettology.
-Nettology is an IT company based outside of Philadelphia, PA and Belcamp, MD.
-Regardless of whether your have a short term IT project or a longer term need for managed support, Nettology provides top-notch expertise in all domains of IT infrastructure: networking (wired and wireless), security, servers, virtualization, storage, backup and recovery.
+Nettology is an IT company based outside of Philadelphia, PA.
+Regardless of whether you have a short-term IT project or a longer-term need for managed support, Nettology provides top-notch expertise in all domains of IT infrastructure: networking (wired and wireless), security, servers, virtualization, storage, backup and recovery.
 If you require a project-based analysis.

 O is for outsourcing your IT – Outsourcing your IT.
 Companies large and small can benefit from hiring an outside IT firm.
 It saves money, improves productivity, and provides new perspectives.